bootcoder/tipsNtricks/README.md

   - ⌘ + w -- Close unwanted tabs

   You should practice this process until you are at a point that you can research a particular thing in like 20 seconds.

+#### Search Tips:

+- The first word of any search should be the name of the language you are working in.
+- Leave out non technical words you might use to explain your question to a human.
+- Keep your query as small and clean as possible.
+- Train your eye to look at the dates when you are doing the arrow thing to open results.
+Get used to skipping the older links in your first pass.

+Ex: ruby gsub escaped characters
+Ex: ruby remove formatting characters

+VS:

+!Ex: How do I get rid of special characters in a string?
+!Ex: remove special formatting from ruby string

 ---